cmu-lib/bgdc2021-hackathon/paper.md

 # Acknowledgements

 We would like to thank the OpenCravatGroup at Johns Hopkins University, Carnegie Mellon University Libraries, and DNAnexus Inc. for helping with organizing and hosting this event.
 DNAnexus Inc. also sponsored cloud computing resources.
-Patrick Cambell and Hannah Gunderman of CMU Libraries provided manuscript preparation support.
+Hannah Gunderman of CMU Libraries provided manuscript preparation support.

 # References